-Carroline Amari Endowed Scholarship: Awarded to second year OT student prior to fieldwork.
+Carroline Amari Endowed Scholarship - The Carroline Amari Endowed Scholarship is awarded to a second year OT student prior to fieldwork.
 Applications provided in second year by department.
 Selection is based on specific criteria.
 One award per year to a second year student for ≥$1,000.

-Helping Occupational Therapy Student Succeed: Awards to second year OT students for NBCOT exam costs.
+Helping Occupational Therapy Student Succeed - The Helping Occupational Therapy Student Succeed awards second year OT students for NBCOT exam costs.
 Applications provided by hosting alumni in the second year of program.
 Two students selected for $500 each (if scholarship funds allow).

-Transteam Scholarships: Transteam is a Department of Education grant program that provides tuition for students from occupational and physical therapy and early childhood special education.
+Transteam Scholarships - The Transteam Scholarships are a Department of Education grant program that provides tuition for students from occupational and physical therapy and early childhood special education.
 Awarded to second year students only.
 Students are required to take a two semester course series and expected to work in a pediatric setting for two years following graduation. $24,000 per year available with a goal of recruiting a minimum of 6 students per year.

-Lettie Pate Whitehead Foundation Scholarship – These scholarships are made possible by an annual grant from the Lettie Pate Whitehead Foundation based in Atlanta, Georgia.
+Lettie Pate Whitehead Foundation Scholarship – The Lettie Pate Whitehead Foundation Scholarship is made possible by an annual grant from the Lettie Pate Whitehead Foundation based in Atlanta, Georgia.
 Applicants must be young Christian women from the Southeastern states who are pursuing an undergraduate or graduate education in one of the SHP programs and who demonstrate a financial need.
 Selection is made by the SHP Office of Student Success.
 For more information contact Office of Student Success at (205) 934-5963

 For 3:2 students only